Castle Tioram

 Castle Tioram (/ˈtʃiːrəm/; Caisteal Tioram, meaning "dry castle") is a ruined castle that sits on the tidal island Eilean Tioram in Loch Moidart, Scotland.
-It is west of Acharacle, approximately 80 km from Fort William.
+It is north of Acharacle, approximately 80 km west of Fort William.
 Though hidden from the sea, the castle controls access to Loch Shiel.
 It is also known locally as Dorlin Castle.
 The castle is a scheduled monument.